Anaminus/roblox-library/plugins/LiveBind/README.md

 first used by any instance, and the context is destroyed when the tag is no longer used by any instances.

+Any binding can be disabled by adding to it a `Disabled` attribute set to true.

 ## Installation
 This plugin can be built with [Rojo][rojo].